 “It’s very important that we work together to develop consistent standards to ensure our policies are feasible and will have a larger impact on reducing harmful emissions,” he said.

-Amelia Reiver Schlusser, a staff attorney at Lewis and Clark’s Green Energy Institute(link is external), encouraged county and city officials to strengthen the proposed Clean Diesel Procurement Policy by expediting the phase-in period and reducing the horsepower threshold from 100 to 25.
+Amelia Reiver Schlusser, a staff attorney at Lewis and Clark’s Green Energy Institute, encouraged county and city officials to strengthen the proposed Clean Diesel Procurement Policy by expediting the phase-in period and reducing the horsepower threshold from 100 to 25.

 That’s because California’s clean-diesel regulations require construction equipment over 25 horsepower to meet cleaner-burning standards.
 If Oregon jurisdictions establish standards for equipment over 100 horsepower, she said, local contractors might buy from companies in California trying to unload dirtier equipment with smaller engines.